Skip to content

 Immunisation against Varicella

 Students without documented evidence of varicella vaccination or no serological evidence of varicella immunity are required to have 2 varicella vaccinations at least 4 weeks apart.
-As it is a live vaccine, varicella vaccinations must be administered 1 month apart from a Tuberculin Skin Test (TST) /Mantoux.
+As it is a live vaccine, varicella vaccinations must be administered 1 month apart from a Tuberculin Skin Test (TST) /Mantoux or IGRA.
 If other live vaccines are to be administered, then these must be administered either on the same day as the VZV vaccine or there must be a 4-week interval between live vaccines.

 Evidence of Immunity to Varicella